mgruddy/DeepLearning_MSDS21/README.md

 # MSDS 631: Deep Learning Neural Networks
 The repository associated with MSDS631 at University of San Francisco in Summer 2021.
-This course has ended; solutions to the assignments are available to anyone upon request.
+This course has ended; solutions to the assignments are available upon request.

 **Instructor:** Michael Ruddy